 The attacker then effectively gets a shell without needing to authenticate and since the replacement uses a legitimate Windows binary (cmd.exe) it makes the process of identifying the Sticky Keys attack really difficult.

 There are two ways you can detect such attacks.
 Match the Hashes or go through the Windows Registry.
-This can be can consume both, time and efforts.
+This can be can consume both, time and effort.

-Sticky Keys Backdoor Scanner is a free tool that will scan your system for binary replacements and registry modification, that can indicate that your computer may have been compromised by a Sticky Key Backdoor.
+Sticky Keys Backdoor Scanner is a free tool that will scan your system for binary replacements and registry modifications, which can indicate that your computer may have been compromised by a Sticky Key Backdoor.

 Sticky Keys Backdoor Scanner